Andrew-William-Smith/Andrew-William-Smith.github.io/_posts/2019-01-04-crazyflie_getting_started.markdown

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 {% endhighlight %}

+Once the Homebrew installation completes, you must inform Python of where it may find packages installed via Homebrew.
+So you don't have to perform this procedure every time you wish to use a Homebrew package, we shall edit your shell configuration: type `nano ~/.bashrc` (or the name of your shell dotfile) in your terminal window.
+Use the arrow keys to navigate to the bottom of the file, then on a new line, add:

+{% highlight bash %}
+export PYTHONPATH=`brew --prefix`/lib/python3.7/site-packages:$PYTHONPATH
+{% endhighlight %}

-Once the Homebrew installation completes or if you are running a **Linux** or **BSD** distribution, you may proceed.
+Save the file and close Nano, then restart your terminal emulator.
+Once you have completed the macOS installation steps or if you are running a **Linux** or **BSD** distribution, you may proceed.
 Before running the Crazyflie client, we need to install a few prerequisite software packages.
 In a terminal window, run the command below that corresponds to your system: each command should be typed on one line only, even if it is split into multiple lines below.

 - **macOS:**
 `brew install python3 pyqt5 git sdl sdl2 sdl_image sdl_mixer sdl_ttf libusb portmidi`